knulli-cfw/knulli.org/docs/play/add-games/network-transfer.md

 ### HTTP

+!!! info "Currently not supported"

     Support for HTTP for file transfer is not currently supported and is not on the roadmap.
 Pull Requests are welcome and you can join us on [:simple-discord: Discord](https://discord.gg/HXPS3DAeeB) to engage with the developers if you are interested in contributing.

 ### After transferring your data